Skip to content

 First ever website announcing world wide web

-You can still browse it to this day by clicking the link above; it was restored by CERN in 2013.
+You can still browse it by clicking the link above; it was restored by CERN in 2013.
 Check it out—it’s fascinating!

 A history of websites

-Below, we’ve put together a timeline that illustrates some of the key milestones in the development of websites and the world wide web in general.
+Below, we’ve put together a timeline that illustrates some key milestones in developing websites and the world wide web in general.
 Let’s begin at the beginning.

 1991 – The first website was created